ThusithaDJ/java-study-guide/java8/src/main/java/lambdaexp/readme.md

 # Java 8 Lambda

-Java Lambda allows you to use classes which are expecting object of and implementation of and functional interface.
+Java Lambda allows you to use classes which are expecting object of an implementation of a functional interface.
 This enables to create objects without creating an anonymous inner classes.